uynitsuj/uynitsuj.github.io/_posts/2021-01-12-device-input-threading-and-visualization.md

 <br>

 And I recently got around the the latter.
 I have been looking around for python visualization modules for quite some time, since I was getting tired of how slow matplotlib is for 3D visualizations.
 It's made to look presentable for research paper graphics, but it's not necessarily built with real-time performance in mind.
 I've finally found one that I'm pretty happy with: [pyqtgraph](http://www.pyqtgraph.org/).
-It appears to be an impressively robust 2d and 3d visualization module that uses OpenGL for fast object rendering, and is built with your choice of either Qt or PySide as a GUI backend.
+It appears to be an impressively robust 2d and 3d visualization module that uses OpenGL for fast object rendering, and is built with a choice of either Qt or PySide as a GUI backend.

 <br>